maxtoroq/maxtoroq.github.io/XCST/index.md

 **XCST (eXtensible C-Sharp Templates)** is a language for transforming objects into XML documents.
 It is based on a subset of XSLT (no `apply-templates`) but using C# as expression language and data model, instead of XPath.

-XCST programs are organized in modules.
-A module is an XML file with declarations (templates, functions, variables, etc.) that can import other modules.
-Modules are extensible; an importing module can override declarations of an imported module.

-XCST itself is also extensible, using extension instructions, which are elements in a namespace designated as an extension namespace (using the standard `[c:]extension-element-prefixes` attribute).

 XCST compiles to C#.
 The XCST compiler transforms XCST instructions to C# statements, using the expressions contained in the instructions.
 Here's an example:

 ```xml